SGM Herbert A. Friedman (Ret.)

 Newspaper and television reporters in the

 saw nothing but doom and gloom in the coming ground war.
 Sensing another Vietnam, they gleefully reported that 30,000 body bags had been sent to Kuwait, expecting to fill the airwaves with scenes of returning bodies.
 They harped on the M1-A1 Abrams tank and the Apache helicopter, noting that neither had been battle tested and that both were expected to break down in the heat and dust of the desert.
+There was some truth to their reports.
+The Army had stockpiled between 10,000 and 20,000 body bags and had thousands of plastic coffins on pallets awaiting shipment.
+This was the result of several computerized war games that forecast a long war and massive Coalition casualties.
+The computers could not have been more wrong.
 United States

 Saddam Hussein War Bond